Zormeister/corecrypto/DARWIN19.md

 ### Security framework compatibility

 The Security project requires the following implementations from corecrypto:
-- AES block ciper operations in GCM mode
+- AES block cipher operations in GCM mode
 - AES Key Wrapping
 - An implementation of the ANSI Key Derivation function
 - An implementation of the HMAC Key Derivation function